BlueSkyStatistics/BlueSky/README.md

 # Usage

-`BlueSkyRpkg` is used like any other R package.
+`BlueSky` is used like any other R package.
 After installing it, load the package before executing any R Markdown code exported from BlueSky Statistics:

 ```{r}
 library("BlueSky")